Finder’s Keeper – Part Fifteen

 “If I make it back, that won’t matter.
 If I don’t, well, the Gardai and I have lots to talk about.
 Take care of each other until I’m back.”
 I moved out before Ariana could raise any other protests.

-A couple of minutes later, the newly liberated Focus was next to the van, and Ariana was assisting Jennifer into yet another vehicle.
-As they finished, I pulled around the foliage, over the river, through the woods, and onto the motorway.
+Now the black Ford Focus next to it was an entirely different story.
+Not as pretty, but perfect for my needs.
+Phone and tools in hand, I spoofed it and had it purring a moment later.
+In a couple of minutes later, the newly liberated Focus was next to the van, Ariana assisting Jennifer once more into another vehicle.
+As soon as they were secure in the back seat, I pulled out around the foliage, over the river, through the woods, and onto the motorway.

-After my driving finished bouncing the couple in the back, Ariana swore another untranslatable oath at me.
+As my driving bounced the couple in the back, Ariana swore another untranslatable oath at me.
 “Can you try to manage to get us where we are going without hitting every ditch and pothole along the way?”

 “Sheesh, Princess, is there anything you do like?”

 “I don’t know.
 Is there anything you can do without making a total cockup of it?”